 Would You Like to Smoke Just to Prove Other People How Independent You Are?

-A few weeks ago, I and my mother were having a talk about how people were smoking cigarettes everywhere in the past, including inside the airplanes, buses and even hospitals.
+A few weeks ago, I and my mother were having a talk about how people were smoking cigarettes everywhere in the past, including inside airplanes, buses, and even hospitals.

 Then, my mother talked about the times when women got into the smoking habit in droves.
 She said, previously, smoking was a male-only thing.
 Later, women started to smoke en masse because they started to think smoking makes them express their freedom.